-Topic U5 Gloss ary Page 13 of 171 processing fee limit reduced.
-A processing fee within this limit is an approved processing fee.
-The approved processing fee goes into effect on July 1 and ends on June 30 of each fiscal year. approver In AFIS, one who reviews and ratifies another's entry.
+1 Opic 03 Gioss ary rage 14 01 173 invests such money.
 Arizona The State of Arizona or its government.
 Arizona Administrative Code See A.A.C.
 Arizona Department of Emergency and Military Affairs See DEMA.
 Arizona Procurement Code See Procurement Code.
 Arizona Revised Statutes See A.R.S.
-ARRA American Recovery and Reinvestment Act of 2009; an economic stimulus package enacted by the Federal Government.
+ARRA American Recovery and Reinvestment Act of 2009; an expired economic stimulus package enacted by the Federal Government.
 A.R.S.
 Arizona Revised Statutes.
 The Arizona Revised Statutes are the statutory laws of the State of Arizona passed by the Legislature and signed into law by the Governor. as the crow flies In a straight line, ignoring any natural or man-made barriers; without any of the detours caused by following a road. cf. most practical direct route.
 ASET Arizona Strategic Enterprise Technology (ASET) Office, a division of ADOA.
 ASPS/HRD-PA3.02 See PA3.02 .
 ASRS Arizona State Retirement System; one of the retirement systems in place for employees.
 ASRS Plan See Plan, the. asset The value, measured in dollars, of an economic resource owned by an entity.
-An asset is an economic resource that has not yet been expended, expensed or treated as such.
+An asset is an economic resource that has not yet been expended, expensed or treated as such. assistant A person who is subordinate to another in rank, function and authority.

-assistant A pe

-A person who is subordinate to another in rank, function and authority.
 Unlike a deputy, an assistant can only perform certain functions delegated to him by his superior.

-cf. deputy.

-ATM Automated teller machine. a machine at a bank branch or other location that enables a customer to perform basic banking activities (checking one's balance, withdrawing or transferring funds), whether the bank is open or closed, without entering the bank and without the intervention of a human bank teller.
+АТМ cf. deputy.
+Automated teller machine. a machine at a bank branch or other location that enables a customer to perform basic banking activities (checking one's balance, withdrawing or transferring funds), whether the bank is open or closed, without entering the bank and without the intervention of a human bank teller.
 Attorney General An elected official, the chief legal officer of the State of Arizona.

-See OAG.

-audit The examination of documents; records; reports; transactions;

-systems of internal control; accounting and financial procedures; adherence to laws, rules and policies; financial statements; etc.

-audit findingA deficiency or deficiencies which the auditor is required to report in the schedule of findings and questioned costs.
+See OAG. audit The examination of documents; records; reports; transactions; systems of internal control; accounting and financial procedures; adherence to laws, rules and policies; financial statements; etc. audit finding A deficiency or deficiencies which the auditor is required to report in the schedule of findings and questioned costs. audit log See log. audit report A report prepared by an auditor covering an audit or investigation. auditee An entity that is being audited.
+For Federal grant purposes, any non-Federal entity that expends Federal awards which must be audited under Federal regulations. auditor One who conducts an audit.

-report in the schedule of findings and questioned costs.

-audit log See log.

-Auditor General

-investigation.

-auditee An entity that is being audited.

-For Federal grant purposes, any non-Federal entity that expends Federal awards which must be audited under Federal regulations.

-auditor One who conducts an audit.

 For Federal grant purposes, "auditor" means an auditor who is a public accountant or a Federal, state, local government, or Indian tribe audit organization, which meets the general standards specified for external auditors in generally accepted government auditing standards (GAGAS).
 The term auditor does not include internal auditors of nonprofit organizations.
+Auditor General A unit of the Legislative Branch of Arizona Government responsible for carrying out audits at the request of the Legislature. auditor's opinion A written declaration of an auditor that indicates whether and to what degree an entity's set of financial statements fairly present its financial position, results of operations and cash flows in accordance with applicable generally accepted accounting